DavidCain/stay-the-course/README.md

 for stability.

 ## Why use this strategy?
-Rebalancing can be expensive.
+[Rebalancing][rebalancing] can be expensive.
 When selling taxable funds, an investor must realize capital gains (or losses) in order to move money from one investment to another.
 If shares have not been held for a sufficiently long period of time, short-term capital gains may even be realized (at a potentially higher tax rate).

 For residents of California, capital gains are taxed as normal income.
 If the investor plans to retire in another state, they may desire to postpone the